PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 Your maintainer (`mntner`) object is the IRR equivalent of your user account, so this is where you define what person (or organizational role, such as the Network Operations Center) is responsible for creating and deleting objects for your autonomous system.
 Depending on which IRR database you select, the exact requirements on the formatting for your maintainer object will vary, but for this example we're specifically using AltDB, so their recommended format will be used.

-To create the `mntner` object (as well as all the rest of the IRR objects later), you will first generate the contents of the object, and then send it in the body of a plain text email to <auto-dbm@altdb.net>.
+To create the `mntner` object (as well as all the rest of the IRR objects later), you will first create the contents of the object, and then paste the text of each object in the body of a plain text email to <auto-dbm@altdb.net>.
 This email address is the IRR daemon which automatically processes IRR objects submitted to AltDB and adds properly formatted ones to the IRR database.
 In this case of initially submitting your `mntner` object, since you don't _already_ have an account, it will get rejected, but automatically forwarded to the database admins to manually review and approve.
 Once they approve your `mntner` object and add it for you, you're able to handle all of the rest of your object add/deletions automatically just emailing auto-dbm.